 Learn to manage a project and balance the goals, schedule, team members, and clients involved in a creative endeavor.

-(techno tones) - Hi my name's Rich Harrington, and welcome to this class on Project Management.
-We're going to be taking a look at Project Management from a creative's point of view.
-Now, the examples I'm going to use today are particularly well suited for both video and photography professionals, however, if you're doing any type of creative work, you'll probably find the class helpful.
-I'd like to give you a little bit of perspective of how we're going to be looking at things toady.
-First off, just to give you a little bit of background on myself, I've held a lot of jobs in the creative industry.
+- Hi my name's Rich Harrington, and welcome to this class on project management.
+We're going to be taking a look at project management from a creative's point of view.
+Now, the examples I'm going to use today are particularly well suited for both video and photography professionals.
+However, if you're performing or managing any type of creative work, you'll probably find this course helpful.
+I'd like to give you a little bit of perspective on how we're going to do this, by taking a look at things today.
+First off, let's start by giving you a little bit of my background.
+I've held a lot of different jobs in the creative industry.